 I use the Trung Nguyên G7 3-in-1 brand of Viet coffee.
 It comes in a large bag with 100 packets (16 grams each) of the most flavorful coffee I have ever had.
 Available online for about $18 to $20 per bag, but if you have a good Asian market in your area, you may be able to get it for less.
 I usually get mine (three bags at a time, about a year’s worth) for $10 to $12 per bag.
 I don’t need to add much of it to my weak mixture to get a very flavorful brew.
 I take it upstairs to my study and place it on a warmer (a candle warmer I got at Bed, Bath & Beyond around ten years ago, still going strong), which sits atop a coaster made of a cross-section of a tree fossil to keep the warmer from scorching my desk.

 As I work, I sip.
 When it’s empty I repeat the process.
 I usually finish one mug mid-morning, another before or just after lunch, and have a third or fourth mug during the afternoon (20 ounces x 4 mugs = 80 ounces).
 If I’m really focused on the writing I tend to drink less.
 Three mugs is the most common intake most days, but I have even occasionally (on a really good writing day) been known to have only had two mugs worth.
 It’s not about the caffeine, obviously, just about the flavor and having something warm to sip on.
 I drink just water with all my meals as well.

-What are your drinking habits while you write?
+What are your drinking habits while you write (coffee or otherwise)?

 Standard Disclaimer: Please post a comment below if you would like to.
 All comments are personally moderated by a grouchy old guy, though, so posts by self-promotional schemers, spammers, and lunatic ranters won’t make it through.
 Everyone else, whether your thoughts are positive or negative, please feel free to speak your mind.
 Thanks.